Commercial

 What does commercial construction usually involve for a commercial or industrial owner?

-Commercial Construction is handled as a full project-management scope, not as an isolated trade package.
+Commercial construction is handled as a full project-management scope, not as an isolated trade package.
 General Contractors of Pflugerville coordinates preconstruction review, buyout logic, field supervision, sequence planning, issue tracking, inspections, and closeout so the owner is not left bridging gaps between the site, the shell, interiors, and turnover.
 That approach is especially valuable in the Pflugerville market, where rapid growth can put pressure on schedules if responsibilities are scattered across too many separate contracts.

 When should commercial construction planning start?